After Small Planes Collided Over Denver Area, Woman Saw Damaged Aircraft Coming Down And 'Just Ran'

 DENVER (CBS4) – The NTSB and FAA are at work seeking the cause of a mid-air collision north of Centennial Airport as people deal with the shock of a plane coming down in Cherry Creek State Park and another miraculously landing at the airport with major damage.

 “When I saw that picture I was amazed that that airplane made it back to the ground.
-The structural integrity of most airplanes is dependent upon the whole plane being there,” said Tyler Bachelder, associate professor of aviation and aerospace science at Metro State University of Denver.READ MORE: It's Gone!
-For The First Time In Nearly A Year, Colorado's Front Range No Longer Has Drought
+The structural integrity of most airplanes is dependent upon the whole plane being there,” said Tyler Bachelder, associate professor of aviation and aerospace science at Metro State University of Denver.READ MORE: After Mid-Air Collision, 1 Plane Parachuted To Ground, 1 Landed With Damage.
+Both Were Impressive To A Denver Aviation Expert

 The Fairchild Metroliner jet was carrying delivery cargo from Salida to Centennial Airport when “It would appear that one airplane crossed the center line of their runway kind of drifted into the other lane, but it might be too early to speculate,” said Bachelder.